EosBandi/PluginSkeleton/README.md

 This function runs when the plugin DLL is loaded by the plugin loader during the startup process.

 Here is where the variable `loopratehz` is set by default.
-It dictates how often (per second) the function `Loop` will run.
+It dictates how often (per second) the `Loop()` function will run.

 **The maximum value of `loopratehz` is 100.
 Setting a value higher will not make it run faster than 100Hz!**

-Some setup logic may be placed here, but since the UI isn't set up yet, nothing can be accessed or added.
+Some setup logic may be placed here, but since the UI isn't set up yet at this point, nothing can be accessed or added.

 ### bool Loaded()